 And so the last morning dawned.
-We left Laughlin and made our way home driving the last 539 miles in one very long day.
+Leaving Laughlin we made our way home driving the last 539 miles in one very long day.
 We stopped briefly in Needles and then drove across the desert toward Barstow.
-We stopped in a tiny little town called, Daggett, to take in a bit of California history, had lunch in Barstow and took some time to visit a small Route 66 Museum near the Harvey House.
+We stopped in a tiny little town called, Daggett, to take in a bit of California history.
+While having lunch in Barstow we took some time to visit a small Route 66 Museum near the Harvey House.

 From Barstow, Route 66 heads southwest, ending in Santa Monica.
 Sadly though, we turned north and headed home.
 All good things must come to and end – or so they say.

 Route 66 Road Trip – Recap

 We drove 2,478 miles on our Route 66 road trip in just nine days, and we filled all nine of those days with as much as we possibly could.
 The cheapest gas we found on the road was $3.69/gallon in Springfield, MO.
 We saw a massive warehouse in the middle of nowhere near Coffeyville, KS and it turned out to be an Amazon distribution center.
 Who knew?

 We discovered the delightful happy hour experience at Sonic Drive-Ins and we took two road trip side trips so that I could walk in the path of Laura Ingalls Wilder, someone I admire greatly.

 I cannot say Route 66 road trip was a life-changing experience, but it was definitely life-illuminating.
 As a result of our little drive along Route 66 we have a good understanding of what it means to be from the heartland of America, or what newscasters mean when they refer to the Bible belt of America.
 We witnessed first hand the loss of so many small towns when the Interstate highway system was built, which diverted traffic away from the local businesses.
 America was on the move and no longer had time to stop at mom and pop diners.